Skip to content

 MCP Connection Isolation as Architectural Requirement

 The MCP specification establishes that an MCP host creates one MCP client for each MCP server, with each client maintaining a dedicated connection.
-This is an architectural requirement of the spec's design model, not merely a deployment recommendation.
+This is an architectural requirement baked into the spec's design model.
 An agent pool of N agents connecting to M MCP servers requires N x M dedicated client connections.
+STDIO transport provides process-level isolation by launching each server as a subprocess, while Streamable HTTP transport serves many clients from a single server using standard HTTP authentication mechanisms.

 Context Window Isolation via Subagent Architecture

-Anthropic's canonical subagent model defines the context isolation boundary: specialized subagents handle focused tasks with clean context windows, using tens of thousands of tokens during exploration, then returning only a condensed summary (often 1,000 to 2,000 tokens) to the parent agent.
-LangChain's architecture guide reports that, in one scenario, subagent architectures with context isolation process 67% fewer tokens overall compared to the Skills pattern.
+Anthropic's canonical subagent model defines the context isolation boundary: specialized subagents handle focused tasks with clean context windows, then return only a condensed summary (often 1,000 to 2,000 tokens) to the parent agent.
+LangChain's architecture guide reports that subagent architectures with context isolation process 67% fewer tokens overall compared to the Skills pattern.
+Microsoft's Semantic Kernel best practices make the correctness case: sharing a Kernel across components can result in unexpected recursive invocation patterns, including infinite loops.

 The following table summarizes how each isolation layer maps to specific failure prevention: